What are statistics students saying about course organisation?

 How do students judge course content for relevance and rigour?

-Students welcome rigorous methods when linked to authentic application.
-Bringing business analytics, programming, and research design into the core helps them see how statistics translates into employment and further study.
-They particularly value case-based data analysis, live datasets and industry-informed briefs.
-While the breadth of content is generally appreciated, students query scope creep and duplication; mapping each topic to learning outcomes and the assessment brief helps keep modules focused.
+Rigorous content lands well when students can see why it matters.
+Bringing business analytics, programming, and research design into the core helps students connect statistics to employment and further study.
+They particularly value case-based data analysis, live datasets, and industry-informed briefs.
+While the breadth of content is generally appreciated, students do question scope creep and duplication, so mapping each topic to learning outcomes and the assessment brief helps keep modules focused.

 Assessment is the main pressure point.
-Students ask for transparent rationales for method and weighting, annotated exemplars, checklist-style rubrics and consistent grade descriptors.
-They respond well when marking criteria are usable during study, not just at the point of marking.
+Students ask for transparent rationales for method and weighting, annotated exemplars, checklist-style rubrics, and consistent grade descriptors, which aligns with mathematics students' perspectives on assessment methods.
+They respond best when marking criteria are usable during study, not only after work has been marked.

 What role does the department play?